 A Bank of Scotland study examined house prices in towns within an hour’s commute of Aberdeen, Edinburgh and Glasgow, and measured them against average earnings, both locally and in relation to the nearest city.

-Despite being almost 40 miles away, Motherwell topped the list as the most affordable commuter town to Edinburgh, with an average house price of £130,268 compared to £225,133 in the capital.
+Despite being almost 40 miles away, Motherwell, in North Lanarkshire, came top of the list as the most affordable commuter town to Edinburgh, with an average house price of £130,268 compared to £225,133 in the capital.

 Greenock was found to be the most affordable town in commuting distance to Glasgow, with an average house price of £120,927 compared to the Glasgow figure of £161,623.
 Motherwell came in second.

-The report on Aberdeen found Arbroath - more than 50 miles and an hour’s drive away - was the best value with an average house price of £127,497 compared to £210,522 in Aberdeen.
+The report on Aberdeen found the town of Arbroath in Angus - more than 50 miles and an hour’s drive away - was the best value with an average house price of £127,497 compared to £210,522 in Aberdeen.

 The bank said commuters with a half-hour drive into Aberdeen face average property prices of £234,143.

-A separate study, How Scotland Lives, found that a shorter commute to work led to increased happiness, with those with less than a 15-minute journey claiming to be happiest.
+However, separate study, How Scotland Lives, found that a shorter commute to work led to increased happiness, with those with less than a 15-minute journey, with the chance of avoiding major snarl up on busy commuter routes, claiming to be happiest.

 “However, the decision to commute is not one that should be made just on the finances.
 We know from our How Scotland Lives research that those who don’t have to travel long distances to work are often happier.